Orlando Bloom Flirting On The Beach? Photos Suggest He’s Over Katy Perry Split

 A post shared by KATY PERRY (@katyperry) on

 Whatever the reason for Orlando and Katy’s split, it’s good to see the two moving on with their lives – Orlando by having fun at the beach and possibly flirting with the local girls, and Katy by drastically changing her look.
-Whether the two have any possible future together remains to be seen, but they might very well stay friends, as Katy suggested in her tweet.
+Whether the two have any possible future together, remains to be seen – but they might very well stay friends, as Katy suggested in her Tweet.

 [Featured Image by Marc Piasecki/Getty Images]